Digital-Methods-HASS/au736835_knudsen/DATA_PROVENANCE.md

 # Data Provenance

-This document describes the sources used to compile the dataset 'peloponnesian_war_dam_spreadsheet.csv'.
+This document describes the sources used to compile the datasets 'peloponnesian_war_dam_spreadsheet.csv' and 'dam_dansk_monarki.csv'.

-## sources
+## sources - Peloponnesian War

 ### Spence et al. (2016)